MeTTacuS/queue/README.md

-A working queue data structure
+A working queue data structure written in C